Apodini/Grebe/README.md

 This command will do the following:
 1. Load the latest version of the Grebe code generator (unless otherwise stated) to generate Swift code which projects the service methods defined in your proto file to simple Swift methods using our library.
 2. Invoke the `protoc-gen-swift` and `protoc-gen-swiftgrpc` plugins on your proto file.
-3. Bundle all generated code in Swift-Package.
+3. Bundle all generated code in a Swift Package.

 #### Parameters